kataw/kataw/test/__snapshot__/parser/expressions/await/gen/var/async_function_fx0028x0029x007b_await_foox005cnx002ffoox002fg_x007d.md

 ✖ Expected a `;` - start: 68, end: 69
 ✖ The parser expected to find a '}' to match the '{' token here - start: 68, end: 69
 ✖ The parser expected to find a '}' to match the '{' token here - start: 68, end: 69
+✖ Expected a ')' to match the '(' token here - start: 68, end: 69
 ✖ ',' expected - start: 68, end: 69
 ✖ Expected a `;` - start: 68, end: 69
 ✖ Declaration or statement expected - start: 68, end: 69